jenkinsci/compuware-scm-downloader-plugin/README.md

 The following are required to use this plugin:
 - Jenkins
 - Jenkins Credentials Plugin
 - Workbench CLI.
-Refer to the [Workbench Install Guide](https://docs.bmc.com/docs/bctwb/2007/topaz-workbench-installation-guide-1010112445.html) for instructions.
+Refer to the [Workbench Install Guide](https://docs.bmc.com/docs/bctwb/2007/topaz-workbench-installation-guide-1010112445.html) for instructions
-- For PDS and Endevor downloads, a Topaz for Program Analysis license is required
+- For PDS and Endevor downloads, BMC AMI DevX Code Analysis license is required
 - Host Communications Interface

 #### See also